IndigoUnited/js-dejavu/README.md

 All kind of validations to ensure that your classes are well defined and obey all the common rules of classic inheritance degrade performance.
 Thats why there is a __strict__ and a __loose__ version for each build.

 The strict version throws an error when something is not right and therefore is suitable for development.
 The loose build has no overhead associated with verifications and therefore is suitable for production.
 If your classes schema work in the strict version then is safe to use them in the loose version.
+The loose version also has lower memory footprint and less size in bytes.

-Also, there is no super() or parent() inside your functions.
+There is no super() or parent() inside your functions.
 In order to do that, a wrapper must be created for each function, degrading performance.
 Instead, we provide an alternative syntax that performs much better (see usage bellow).

-## Known limitations ##
+## To be done ##

 * Protected/private members are not yet supported, instead they should prefixed with an _ and an __ respectively.
 Private and protected functions could be made by creating wrappers around them.
 Still, there is no crossbrowser way to define private and protected variables.
 Those will be implemented soon using the [Object.defineProperty](https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/Object/defineProperty) in the strict version only in environments that implement it.
-* There is no support for constants, in the sense that once defined they cannot be overwritten.
+* There is no support for constants yet.
-Those will probably won't be implemented.
-If anyone is willing to take an effort to do so, please make a pull request.
-* Interfaces does not validate function arguments presence yet.
-It will be implemented soon.

 Stay tuned!